 Rio De Janeiro Transport

 The most inexpensive form of transport is the local buses, which travel all over the city as fast as the traffic will allow.
-Unfortunately, they are often badly driven, crowded, and the scene of much petty theft, especially during rush hours when the crowded conditions are ideal for pickpockets.
-Special care should be taken on buses known to be used by tourists, such as those to the Sugar Loaf.
-Drivers frequently have little to no change, so don't try to use money in large denominations.
+Buses are privately operated, so services and costs will vary.
+Unfortunately, they are often badly driven, crowded, and often the scene of petty theft.
+Special care should be taken on buses known to be used by tourists, such as those that run to the popular Sugarloaf Mountain.

 Become our Rio De Janeiro Travel Expert